 Prepare for a rewarding career in criminal justice leadership and become an agent for positive change in your community.

-The justice, policy and leadership master’s program allows for in-depth specialization with in-demand concentrations.
+The criminal justice policy and leadership master’s program allows for in-depth specialization with in-demand concentrations.
 Select one of three specialty areas, based on interests and career goals to maximize your flexibility to gain a competitive edge in the job market.

 Job opportunities include: